InstallTheGroove/InstallTheGroove/STATUS and TODO.md

 Test on real hardware.
 I have no hardware to test on.
 I am currently looking for volunteers to help test.
 I have no idea what is required for the kernel to recognize the hardware, and what is required for the games to see the exposed hardware.

+Auto-detect monitor and set the X11 config as such.

+Auto-detect the hardware in use (JPAC, PIUIO, ITGIO, Minimaid) and adjust JWA to compensate if needed.

 ### Stepmania 5

 #### Status